How to Hack Through a Pass-Back Attack: MFP Hacking Guide

 A Pen Tester’s Guide to Printer Hacking

 Multi-Function Peripherals (MFPs) are an underutilized target in the realm of pen testing.
-When compared against other high-value targets, MFPs appear to be the low man on the totem pole.
+When compared against other high-value targets, MFP hacking appears to be the low man on the totem pole.
 Penetration testers frequently attack other targets like web applications, file servers, and domain controllers.
 Too often, the thought is: Why waste your time on printers when you can attack things like systems potentially resulting in:

 - Credential Disclosure.